What is Criminal Law?: Course Fees 2026, Subjects, Top Colleges, Admissions

 Criminal Law Abroad for Indian Students

-To pursue Criminal Law abroad, candidates must ensure that they have qualified language proficiency tests, such as the Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS), for LLM abroad admission.
-Academic qualification for Criminal Law abroad is the same as that of domestic programmes, i.e., 50 percent aggregate in graduation or equivalent from a recognised university.
+To pursue Criminal Law abroad via an LLM abroad, ensure to have language proficiency like Test of English as a Foreign Language (TOEFL) and International English Language Testing System (IELTS), Academic qualification for Criminal Law abroad is the same as that of domestic programmes, i.e., 50 percent aggregate in graduation or equivalent from a recognised university.

 Pursuing Criminal Law abroad can be costly.
 The total cost of pursuing Criminal Law from foreign universities can cost somewhere around INR 20 lakh to 40 lakh.
 The most popular countries for Criminal Law abroad are the UKUSA, CanadaAustralia, Germany, and New Zealand.